Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 But wanting something and choosing it are two very different things.

-A decision is the moment you stop sitting on the fence.
+A decision is the moment you stop sitting on the fence it is the moment you intend to do something.

 It is when you stop saying: